erikronstrom/remus/README.md

 ### Interval

-Intervals are "qualified", i.e. they consist of a *quality* (perfect, major, minor, augmented, diminished) and a *value* (second, third, octave, etc).
+Intervals are “qualified”, i.e. they consist of a *quality* (perfect, major, minor, augmented, diminished) and a *value* (second, third, octave, etc).

 Internally, intervals are stored as arrays of two numbers: `[steps, semitones]`.
 A major second up (M2) represented by `[1, 2]`, because it means one diatonic step and two semitones up.
 A perfect fifth down is `[-4, -7]`.